-Participants will improve their mathematical thinking and self-efficacy in mathematics, and learn concrete techniques for engaging their students with mathematics in the classroom.
-Participants will learn ways to decrease student fear of mathematics and increase mathematical confidence, with the ultimate aim of instilling a higher appreciation of its importance as a subject to continue studying.
+The aim of the workshop was to help teachers improve their mathematical thinking and self-efficacy in mathematics, and to give them concrete techniques for engaging their students with mathematics in the classroom.
+We focused on ways to decrease student fear of mathematics and increase mathematical confidence, with the ultimate aim of instilling a higher appreciation of its importance as a subject to continue studying.

 Over the two days participants learned four Maths Craft activities under the guidance of mathematicians Drs Jeanette McLeod and Phil Wilson, and created draft lesson plans based on each of the activities under the supervision of mathematics education lecturer Dr David Pomeroy.
 We made and manipulated Möbius strips, built fractal sculptures, folded origami octahedrons, and went on a field trip to the Teece Museum to explore the mathematics of meanders and repeating patterns in Greek and Roman art.

 Participants left the workshop with a portfolio of Maths Craft lesson plans with ties to the New Zealand curriculum, detailed instructional handouts on each of the four activities, and a swag of craft material to use in their own classrooms.
 Best of all, they left buzzing with enthusiasm and full of ideas for their own Maths Craft lessons!

 The feedback from the workshop was overwhelmingly positive!
 Some quotes from our participants: